NeoBlack/TYPO3.Extension.extended_sys_news/README.rst

 Installation & Configuration
 ----------------------------
-The extension just needs to be installed as any other extension.
+The extension just needs to be installed as any other extension:

+* Install it from TER_
+* Install it by download the ZIP_ or TAR_

 Message types